 Talk to your coach to see if you can help.
 Examples of things that you may be able to help with include:

-Recruiting more referee’s is very important as the league grows.
-Did you know that there’s a referee shortage throughout the country!
+Recruiting more referees is very important as the league grows.
+Did you know that there’s a referee shortage throughout the country?
 Referees are a trained and paid position.
 It takes thick skin to be a referee, but it can be a lot of fun.
-To make a referee referral, please have the referee send an email to us at [email protected].
+To make a referee referral, please have the referee send us an email.

 Recreational soccer is soccer that does not travel and is played in two fixed seasons each year – spring and fall.
 Recreational soccer is a great team-building sport and is a great way for youth to stay active throughout the year.
 Our goal in recreational soccer is to foster a love of the sport.
-To do that, recreational soccer should be stress-free, encouraging, and welcoming to new players.
+To do that, recreational soccer should be stress-free, encouraging, welcoming to new players, and FUN!

-For players who love the sport of soccer and want to compete at higher levels, then the next-level option is select soccer.
-Select soccer has try-outs, games that require traveling, and players will play throughout the year.
+For players who love the sport of soccer and want to compete at higher levels, then the next-level option is academy or select soccer.
+Academy and Select soccer have try-outs, games that require traveling, and players will play throughout the year.

 Centex Storm is your local, official youth soccer club.
 Centex Storm is affiliated with Capital Area Youth Soccer Association (CAYSA) > South Texas (STX) Soccer > US Youth Soccer (USYS) > US Soccer > FIFA.